Social Impact Database

 01 Introduction

-The Hong Kong University of Science and Technology is a public research university in Clear Water Bay Peninsula, New Territories, Hong Kong.
-Founded in 1991 by the British Hong Kong Government, it was the territory’s third institution to be granted university status.
+The Hong Kong University of Science and Technology is a public research university on the Clear Water Bay Peninsula in the New Territories, Hong Kong.
+Founded in 1991, it was the territory's third institution to be granted university status.

-The University Grants Committee (HGC) of Hong Kong conducted their most recent Research Assessment Exercise (RAE) in 2020 to assess the performance of UGC-funded universities.
-They approached AndAnotherDay to build an impact case study database similar in design to that created for HEFCE in 2014.
+Hong Kong's University Grants Committee (UGC) ran its most recent Research Assessment Exercise (RAE) in 2020 to assess the performance of UGC-funded universities.
+They asked us to build an impact case study database, similar in design to one created for HEFCE in 2014.

-The purpose of the application was to advertise the scale, breadth and range of impact resulting from UGC funded research, and was intended to serve users from the following main stakeholder groups:
+The purpose of the website was to showcase the scale, breadth, and range of impact coming out of UGC-funded research.
+It was designed to serve several main groups:

 • Governments